sergiotabanelli/proxysql/README.md

 * `writer_key`: this is the key that identify the write context partition, normally contains a placeholder (see below), it is used only if the hostgroup is multi-master and normally will be set to `#U` that is the placeholder for the MySQL connected user
 * `ttl`: this is the time to live for memcached keys, default is 3600 seconds

-Let's now configure taking as example the multi-master InnoDB cluster and memcached server run by `docker-compose.gr.yml`
+Let's now configure taking as example the multi-master InnoDB cluster and memcached server run by `docker-compose.gr.yml`, so run the compose file and wait until all entrypoints are executed (on my small macbook air around 30 seconds).

 Connect to the admin port:
 ```